EX0l0N/ply-to-SculptrVR-csv/README.md

 #### If you use `sphere-size`…
 then `ply2csv` will only scale coordinates, but not raster anything and neither colors nor vertices will be merged.
 As a result the `Data.csv` will be populated with (scaled) floating point coordinates and every point will be interpreted as sphere later on.
 The size of that sphere will be the value that you specified, so it is fixed for all points.

 To get a good model with mostly solid geometry you need to play with scale and sphere-size.
 Again optimal values depend on your data.
+**Be warned:** This mode will use _a lot_ of RAM during the import.

 In both cases the Y & Z axis will be swapped While saving , because ply default is Y-up and Z-depth.